Photo by micheile henderson on Unsplash

 Pagan Song fundraising through Patreon

-You’ll notice that I’ve added a “call to action” at the bottom of your posts (and all posts these days) that invites readers to become patrons.
+You’ll notice that I have a “call to action” at the bottom of your posts (and all posts these days) that invites readers to become patrons.
 That has been working.
-The Patreon income stream is gradually increasing and now covers about 50% of the cost of paying bloggers for their articles.
+The Patreon income stream is gradually increasing and now covers about 70% of the cost of paying bloggers for their articles.
 Part of what makes being a patron attractive is these little love notes from you, the writers, to the patrons.
 I hope to get to where the Patreon income stream completely covers the writer payments, and eventually to where I can increase the writer payment to more than the current $25.

 Your help with giving me a patron message for every post you write will help me reach that goal.